Interaction of geophysical flows with sea ice dynamics: Decoupling

-Note that the operator $\tsA$ has diagonal domain and therefore, we can work component-wise.
-To establish $\Hinfty$-calculus of it, we decompose the operator matrix $\tsA$ in smaller submatrices.
+Note that the operator $\tsA$ has a diagonal domain and therefore, it is possible to work component-wise.
+To establish $\Hinfty$-calculus, we decompose the operator matrix $\tsA$ into smaller submatrices.
 More precisely, we use the following representations